4th Sight logo

 Where automation and AI-assisted insight can add value

-• Checking that pay and bill rates match agreed terms on the placement
+• Comparing candidate pay rates and client bill rates against agreed placement terms

 Practical examples